bittrance/bittrance.github.io/content/posts/extending-our-tekton-pipeline.md

 ---
 title: "Extending Our Tekton Pipeline"
 date: 2021-05-04T14:31:00+02:00
+summary: |
+  This blog post continues my exploration of Tekton.
+In the first blog post we created a simple pipeline that ran our frontend tests.
+In this blog post we will show how to set up pods to support our tests.
+This also serves as a sketch of how to interact with Kubernetes in general.
 ---
 This blog post continues my exploration of [Tekton](https://tekton.dev).
-In the [first article](/posts/extending-our-tekton-pipeline/) we created a simple pipeline that ran our frontend tests.
-It will show how to set up pods to support tests.
+In the [first blog post](/posts/extending-our-tekton-pipeline/) we created a simple pipeline that ran our frontend tests.
+In this blog post I will show how to set up pods to support our tests.
 This also serves as a sketch of how to interact with Kubernetes in general.

+## Recap

+We need a non-trivial project so that we can explore difficulties that tend to arise when writing build pipelines.
+These blog posts will try to recreate the [striv master pipeline](https://github.com/bittrance/striv/blob/cfac501a45db4c58ae526a3e58242c6245305624/.github/workflows/default-test.yml).
+Striv is a typical webapp with a Vue-based frontend and a Python-based backend which keeps its state in MySQL or Postgres - in other words a bog-standard single-page application (SPA).
+Its main Github action contains the following steps:

+1. Run node unit tests for the frontend (`npm run test:unit`)
+1. Run python unit and integration tests for the backend (`pytest`)
+1. Build and push a Docker image (`docker build` and `docker push`)

+We already did step 1, and now it is time for step 2.

 ## Running backend unit tests

 The Striv backend tests are mostly straight-forward unit tests, but includes some tests that test the interaction with supported databases, namely MySQL and Postgres.
 It does not, however provide [pytest "marks"](https://docs.pytest.org/en/stable/mark.html) to select only the unit test.
 Instead, there is a JSON config file called `testing-databases.conf` which controls what databases are tested.
-There is a standard task that allows us to write an arbitrary file to disk:
+Tekton has a standard task [write-file](https://hub.tekton.dev/tekton/task/write-file) that allows us to write an arbitrary file to disk:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/tektoncd/catalog/main/task/write-file/0.1/write-file.yaml